 It was another entirely real-time recording.

 This is the only piece which was written specifically for this collection.
-I was playing around on my wife's piano when the opening arpeggio fell out.
+I was playing around on a piano when the opening arpeggio fell out.
 Fortunately, I caught it and was able to coax it to produce this tune.
 The key changes toward the end just happened; I would never be able to plan anything that well.
 The lead part at the end is played on the Casio, the remainder on the Yamaha.